structured-org/aum-oracle/packages/consensus/README.md

 A structure that encapsulates the data submitted by an oracle, including the `round` number, `timestamp` of submission, and the `data` itself.

 ### `consensus_on_items`
-A utility function for `SignedDecimal` values that implements a specific algorithm to find a consensus value.
+A utility function for `SignedDecimal256` values that implements a specific algorithm to find a consensus value.
 It sorts the submitted data and identifies the largest subset of values that fall within the `data_delta_ppm` range, then calculates the median of that subset.

 ### `ConsensusError`
 An enum defining specific error conditions that can occur within the consensus process, such as `DoubleSubmission`, `InvalidRound`, and various arithmetic errors.